tatringhia/pedestrian_analytic/readme.md

 * Run application: open web browser and go to
   > `localhost:5000` for uploading video and performing pedestrian analyzing\
-  > `localhost:4040` for viewing the dashboard analyzed video
+  > `localhost:4040` for viewing the dashboard of analyzed video

 * Stop docker container
   > docker-compose down